-In the inlets of Ponce De Leon, Port Canaveral and Sebastian, snook fishing will remain excellent during low light periods and at night as the remaining baitfish traveling south down the beach are forced in close to the jetties and other structure with the best action occurring during slack tidal periods, especially the end of high tide.
-During these periods hungry gamefish take advantage of slow currents and feed heavily.
-As the tide begins to fall, gamefish move into their ambush locations to finish off their frenzy.
-Breeder size redfish, snook, jack crevalle, bluefish, ladyfish, Spanish mackerel, sharks, and tarpon all share in the fury, so step up your tackle size and hold on.
+In the inlets of Ponce De Leon, Port Canaveral and Sebastian, snook fishing will remain excellent during low light periods and at night as the baitfish traveling down the beach are forced in close to the jetties and other structure with the best action occurring during slack tidal periods, especially the end of high tide.
+During these periods hungry gamefish take advantage of slower currents and feed heavily.
+As the tide begins to fall gamefish move into their ambush locations to finish off their frenzy.
+Breeder redfish, snook, jack crevalle, bluefish, ladyfish, Spanish mackerel, sharks, and tarpon all share in the fury, so step up your tackle size and hold on.

-In the near-shore ocean waters cobia and tripletail fishing can be very good this time of year depending on ocean temperatures (71 to 74 degrees is best) and winter weather conditions.
+Cobia and tripletail fishing can be very good this time of year depending on ocean temperatures (71 to 74 degrees is best) and winter weather conditions.
 To target them, head east out of Port Canaveral or Sebastian Inlet looking for rips, sargassum and flotsam pushed in by the easterly fetch.
-Once you have located the floating structure, work the rip with the sun to your back looking for fish suspended underneath, and catch then on spinning tackle or fly, and a live jumbo shrimp on a jig works best.
+Once you have located the floating structure, work the rip with the sun to your back looking for fish suspended underneath.
+You can catch them on spinning tackle or fly, or a live shrimp on a jig.

-As always, if you have any questions or need more information, please contact me.
+As always, if you have questions or need more information, please contact me.

 Good luck and good fishing,

 Captain Tom Van Horn

 Mosquito Coast Fishing Charters